 Bachelor of Science in Nursing - Second Degree

-(This program requires students to be able to attend weekend face-to-face classes and clinical experiences at the Methodist College campus and local healthcare facilities in Peoria, Illinois.
-Weekend includes Saturday morning through Sunday late afternoon.)
+The Bachelor of Science in Nursing Second Degree requires five consecutive semesters, including summer sessions.
+Time to completion will depend on whether the student attends part-time or full-time.
+Students must be able to attend weekend face-to-face classes and clinical experiences at the Methodist College campus and local healthcare facilities in Peoria, Illinois.
+Weekend includes Saturday morning through Sunday late afternoon.